matbryan52/microscopy-images-qem/slides.md

 # Images as signals

 An digital image samples a continuous world onto a discrete grid.
-The step- or *pixel size* limits what information can ever be captured by the image.
+The step- or *pixel size* limits what information can be captured by the image.

-Conversely, more pixel density only adds value if the information is there to sample:
+Conversely, more pixel density adds value only if the information is there to sample:

-* A smooth ramp in intensity is fully defined by two points - we can *interpolate* and get the same result as a densely sampled image
+- A smooth ramp in intensity is fully defined by two points - we can *interpolate* and get the same result as a densely sampled image
 * If the optics of the microscope cannot cleanly resolve the detail we want to see, more camera pixels will not help.
 * For a periodic feature (*atomic columns?*) 2 samples per shortest period are sufficient according to Nyqist-Shannon, but 4+ is more convincing.